 these insurances.
 If you have another insurance they may

 cover me at an "out of network" rate.
-At this time I do not offer a
+Marital Therapy is

-Hours that I offer counseling are Monday through Friday 9am to 6pm.
-On rare
+$140.
+Hours that I offer counseling are Monday through Friday 9am to

 Erik Bohlin, M.A - New